fleetingbytes/hatch-semver/docs/user_guide/1-commands.md

 Similar to [python-semver's][python-semver] inability to bump alphanumeric pre-release identifiers, alphanumeric build identifiers will also not be bumped.
 The returned result is the exact same version.
-A ValidationError is not raised because when bumping or changing build identifiers equal precedece of the old and new version is sufficient.
+A ValidationError is not raised because when bumping or changing build identifiers, equal precedece of the old and new version is sufficient.

 | Old Version            | Command             | validate-bump | New Version          |
 | ---------------------- | ------------------- | ------------- | -------------------- |